randomphotons/randomphotons.github.io/_links/qut-it.md

   - code
 sort_order: 199912
 ---
-Completed a _Bachelor of Information Technology_ at QUT in 1999.
+David completed a _Bachelor of Information Technology_ at the Queensland University of Technology (QUT) in 1999.